 A most important part of the wireless point to point connectivity is doing a proper site survey and feasibility test.
 Doing direct installation of the point to point connectivity may fail due to lack of planning before execution.
-See the details user guide of wireless PTP site survey of long distance point to point to clear all obstacles in linkway.
+See the details user guide of wireless PTP site survey of long-distance point to point to clear all obstacles in the linkway.

 How to Check Wireless Point to Point Line Of sight in Google Earth

 Point to Point (PTP) is wireless connectivity between two locations without any middle location called Point to point in Wireless technology.
 Today wireless technology growing very fast and because of Wireless, we can connect long distance network connectivity just using wireless radios.
 Where we required more than 2 months to lay a cable up to 30 KM distance, wireless can give you connectivity within 2 days.
 Wireless long distance point to point site survey provide you link distance by air with feasible or not for wireless connectivity.

 Before the installation of wireless connectivity, the site survey must be required to ensure there is no obstacle between wireless connectivity and can connect the long distance point to point.
 Short distances like 500M, 1Km, 2Km distance can be physically inspected with eyes if there is anything disturbance in between but if Point to Point distance is more than 3 Km then its required a proper feasibility test for successful wireless connectivity.

 In this post, I will describe how to check the feasibility for Point to point and point wireless long-distance link.
 There some steps to check the issue of wireless connectivity for long-distance.
 Making a proper wireless point to point survey save time as well as save the money.

 How to Check Long Distance Point to Point Feasibility in Google Earth

 To check line of sight for point to point and point-multipoint there are some tools and steps required before test it in Google Earth.

 - Internet Connection

 These three basic requirements for performing the PTP site survey & line of sight testing.